Yureien/anihash/README.md

 -   `anidb`:
     -   `user`: Your AniDB API username.
     -   `password`: Your AniDB API password.
-    -   `client_name`: The client name to identify with AniDB.
-    -   `client_version`: The client version to identify with AniDB.
     -   `address`: The AniDB UDP API address.
 -   `server`:
     -   `host`: The host address for the server to listen on.